writethedocs/www/docs/blog/write-the-docs-mid-year-update-2019.rst

 --------------------

 We're also excited to start planning another US conference in 2020.
-The goal will be to make closer to folks on the east coast, but we haven't figured out where to host it yet.
+We want to make this one somewhere closer to folks on the east coast, but we haven't figured out exactly where to host it yet.

 Currently we're in the process of trying to find suitable venues.
 We have more details in our :doc:`request for venues </conf/cfp/east-2020>`.